 There is a very concerning trend that is happening around this province in our school districts, and that is related to disappearing counselling notes and other sensitive student information.

 We have case law from the Supreme Court of BC with expectations and instructions for the school boards on what they should be doing regarding counselling notes, but schools districts do not have policy as they should around this.
+This is regarding the notes being kept on school property and not taken home by the counsellor, notes being kept separate from the student record and locked, etc.

 79 (1) Subject to the orders of the minister, a board must